 Deciding to build an extension onto your home is simultaneously exciting and nerve-racking; there’s so much to consider and get in order before you can even start the process.
 Like all big decisions around your home, proper planning is essential and the key to success.
-If you spend time creating a solid plan, you’re far less likely to make rash decisions you end up regretting or spend way over your budget to un-do any choices you’re unhappy with!
+If you spend time creating a solid house extension plan, you’re far less likely to make rash decisions you end up regretting or spend way over your budget to un-do any choices you’re unhappy with!

 We spoke to architect and interior design expert Denise O’Connor, founder and managing director of Optimise Design, and creator of the home design service Optimise Home, about some of the most important things you need to consider when planning a home extension.